Request A Demo

 Let’s set up a change management system (CMS) with ServiceNow that will integrate with our packages.
 We will use change tickets generated by ServiceNow to define the manifest for our packages.
 First we need to define a ServiceNow instance.

-The CMS instance we created can now be referenced by a folder, application, or any number of projects.
-Keep in mind that configurations at the folder or application level will apply to all projects beneath it.
-For this example, we will set the CMS configuration directly on the project.
+The CMS instance we created can now be referenced by a folder in an approval, which can either inherit from its parent folder or be overridden.
+Keep in mind that approval configurations at the folder level will apply to all projects beneath it.
+We will create a new approval in the EBS folder which our project is located in.

 This approval is saying that whenever a project is deployed to the Production environment we need approval on our ServiceNow instance or we would need a user in the FD Administrators groups to override it in FlexDeploy.
 Now we are ready to submit a build and deployment with packages.